 Uterine fibroids and problems with the uterine lining are other common causes of excess bleeding, breakthrough bleeding (spotting between cycles) and short cycles.
 It’s important to note that short cycles may also occur in the first 2-3 years after a woman’s first period in her teen years but tend to become more normal with age.

 A checkup with your fertility specialist or Ob/Gyn can help determine what’s causing the issue for you and is an important first step so that you can address it in a way that most benefits your needs.
 While most cases of frequent periods are not serious, some cases can require medical evaluation and treatment.

-Thickened Uterine Lining: A thickened uterine lining caused by hormone imbalance, endometriosis or uterine fibroids can lead to short cycles, heavy menstrual bleeding and breakthrough bleeding (bleeding between cycles).
+Thickened Uterine Lining: A thickened uterine lining is caused by hormone imbalance and can lead to short cycles, heavy menstrual bleeding and breakthrough bleeding (bleeding between cycles).
 If you suspect you have a uterine lining issue, ask your doctor about an ultrasound to check.
-Medical measures like uterine lining ablation may be considered to stop the bleeding, but be aware that it usually causes infertility.
-Further, the uterine lining may thicken again if you don’t address the root cause of the problem.
-Laparoscopic procedures are more fertility-sparing, but the results may be limited if hormone imbalance persists in the body.
+Surgical measures like uterine lining ablation may be considered to stop the bleeding, but be aware it causes infertility due to a scarred uterine lining and becoming pregnant would put you at risk for miscarriage so it is used as a last resort before hysterectomy.
+A D&C may be used if an endometrial biopsy is concerning for hyperplasia or uterine cancer.